-If your company isn't currently using equipment ERP software, you may be wondering what all the fuss is about.
+If your equipment rental company isn't currently using an ERP system, you may be wondering what all the fuss is about.
 After all - spreadsheets, whiteboards, paper-based inspection reports, manually created invoices, and maybe even QuickBooks have been working just fine all this time...right?

 Let's start with the basics.